Boiler Service Cost

 A biomass boiler such as a pellet boiler will take longer to service than a gas boiler as there are more parts to be inspected.
 This includes the hopper, which is the storage vessel for the pellets which are automatically fed into the boiler.

-Tradesperson servicing a boiler
+tradesperson servicing underneath a boiler

 An LPG boiler service will similarly involve inspecting the storage tank that the LPG is held in to ensure it is safe and fit for purpose.
 This may take between one to two hours.